MingukM/ARDungeon/README.md

 		* inventory
 ## Dungeon

-Players do not have be at certain places to access dungoen.<br />
+* Players do not have be at certain places to access dungoen.
-They can enter dungeon at anytime and at anywhere.<br />
+* They can enter dungeon at anytime and at anywhere.

 ## Character

-For the time being, there will be only one class and few skills for character.<br />
+* For the time being, there will be only one class and few skills for character.
-The charcter's design will be fixed, too.<br />
+* The charcter's design will be fixed, too.
-However, in the future, we will try to add customization and more classes with more skills<br />
+* However, in the future, we will try to add customization and more classes with more skills.

 ## Monsters

-The monsters that show up will vary based on your lacation.<br />
+* The monsters that show up will vary based on your lacation.
-In the future, we might add monsters that spawn based on weather.<br />
+* In the future, we might add monsters that spawn based on weather.

 ## Base camp

-The base camp is what users will see when they start the game.<br />
+* The base camp is what users will see when they start the game.
-Character can wander around on the plane.<br />
+* Character can wander around on the plane.
-From base camp, users can enter dungeon.<br />
+* From base camp, users can enter dungeon.
-If possible, there will be camp fire at the center and tent on either side of the plane.<br />
+* If possible, there will be camp fire at the center and tent on either side of the plane.
-In the future, users will be able to decorate their base camp.<br />
+* In the future, users will be able to decorate their base camp.